libexpat/libexpat/CONTRIBUTING.md

 - the changes are big, complex, high risk, controversial and/or hard to review,
-- the same change has been said "no" to in the past,
+- the exact change has been said "no" to in the past,
 - the changes break API or ABI backwards compatibility,
 - it fixes an issue for an unsupported
   (or no-longer supported) environment, and/or